simplenetes-io/simplenetes/doc/DEVCLUSTER.md

 The `-h` option dictates what directory is the `HOSTHOME` on the host.
 Any relative directory will be considered relative to the users `$HOME`.

 Now we need to "init" this host, so it belong to our cluster.
 This will create the `HOSTHOME` directory `${HOME}/cluster-host` on your laptop.
+It will also install the image registry config.json file, if any.

 From inside the `dev-cluster` dir, type:
 ```sh